Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 ✨ Is the St. John ferry worth it with kids?

-Trunk Bay on St. John is widely considered one of the most beautiful beaches and snorkel spots in the entire Caribbean — a National Park beach with a marked underwater snorkel trail, stunning clear water, and scenery that genuinely takes your breath away.
+Trunk Bay on St. John is widely considered one of the most beautiful beaches and snorkel spots in the entire Caribbean — a National Park beach with a marked underwater snorkel trail and stunning clear water.
 If your family loves snorkeling and you have enough port time, it’s worth the trip.

 Step 1: Pier → Red Hook